Dormers Garden City, NY 11530

 Garden City is an incorporated village with its own Building Department, located at Village Hall, 100 Marcus Avenue, Garden City, NY 11530.
 The Building Department issues all structural permits for dormer additions and second-story work within village limits — separate from Town of Hempstead jurisdiction that applies to surrounding unincorporated areas.

 For a standard dormer addition, the permit process requires: architectural drawings with structural calculations signed by a licensed PE or RA, a completed building permit application, and zoning compliance review (setbacks, coverage, height).
-Typical permit fees run $1,500–$3,500 depending on project cost declared.
-Our permit coordinator Lisa Park manages every filing; permit fees are itemized in your estimate, not added later.
+Typical permit fees typically run $1,500–$3,500 depending on project cost declared.
+Our permit coordinator manages every filing; permit fees are itemized in your estimate, not added later.

 For homes within the Garden City Historic District, an Architectural Review Board (ARB) application precedes the building permit.
 The ARB reviews: proposed exterior materials, window style and proportion, roofline compatibility, and visual impact from the street.
-Our in-house architect Tim Novak (AIA) prepares the ARB submission with rendered elevations showing the dormer in context.
+Our in-house architect (AIA) prepares the ARB submission with rendered elevations showing the dormer in context.
 We have submitted over 15 ARB applications for Garden City projects — all approved.

 Construction cannot begin until both the ARB approval (where applicable) and the building permit are in hand.
 Our Gantt chart at the scoping visit accounts for the full timeline, including permit lead times, so you have an accurate start-date expectation from day one.